Top 50 Most Famous Soul Singers

 African-American

-David Ruffin was a prominent American soul singer best known as the lead vocalist of The Temptations in the 1960s.
-Born on January 18, 1941, in Mississippi, Ruffin's career soared after joining the Motown group in 1964.
+David Ruffin emerged as a dynamic force in American soul music, capturing national attention as the lead singer of The Temptations during the 1960s.
+Born on January 18, 1941, in Mississippi, Ruffin's entry into the Motown group in 1964 propelled his career to remarkable heights.

 ImprovisationalNaturalistic